liporuwcha/liporuwcha/README.md

 Programming things from zero is not viable.
 Maybe for educational purposes, but it is not productive at all.
 I need a basic framework to build programs on top of it.
 Frameworks are both a blessing and a curse.
 They are productive for the use-case they are created for, but limit the freedom to code anything different.

 This is not meant to be a commercial product or whatever.
-It is a reasonable usable and simple framework for hobby programs.
+It is a reasonably usable and simple framework for hobby programs.

-Without exception, sooner or later every program needs a database.
+Without exceptions, sooner or later every program needs a database.
 I think Postgres is a great open source database.
 This is the main point of my programs: get some data from the user, transform it somehow and return it to the user in a different form.
 90% of that is going to work inside the database.
 It is not great for scalability, but that is not a problem I will ever encounter.

 The client cannot be connected directly to the database.
 That is a no-no. We need a web server with some middleware.
 I choose the Rust language and one of its library crates Axum for the web server.